jeremiahsnapp/dev-lxc/README.md

     Use unique IP's from that range when configuring clusters.

-## Base Containers
+## Images

-One of the key things this tool uses is the concept of "base" containers.
+One of the key things this tool uses is the concept of images.

-`dev-lxc` creates base containers with a "p-", "s-", "u-" or "c-" prefix on the name to distinguish it as a "platform", "shared", "unique" or "custom" base container.
+`dev-lxc` creates images with a "p-", "s-", "u-" or "c-" prefix on the name to distinguish it as a "platform", "shared", "unique" or "custom" image.

-Base containers are then snapshot cloned using the btrfs filesystem to very quickly provide a lightweight duplicate of the base container.
-This clone is either used to build another base container or a container that will actually be run.
+Images are then cloned using the btrfs filesystem to very quickly provide a lightweight duplicate of the image.
+This clone is either used to build the next image in the build process or the final container that will actually be run.

-There are four categories of base containers.
+There are four image categories.

 1. Platform

-    The platform base container is the first to get created and is identified by the "p-" prefix on the container name.
+    The platform image is the first to get created and is identified by the "p-" prefix on the image name.

-    `DevLXC#create_base_platform` controls the creation of a platform base container.
+    `DevLXC#create_platform_image` controls the creation of a platform image.

-    This container provides the chosen OS platform and version (e.g. p-ubuntu-1404).
+    This image provides the chosen OS platform and version (e.g. p-ubuntu-1404).
 	A typical LXC container has minimal packages installed so `dev-lxc` makes sure that the same packages used in Chef's [bento boxes](https://github.com/opscode/bento) are installed to provide a more typical server environment.
 	A few additional packages are also installed.

-    *Once this platform base container is created there is rarely a need to delete it.*
+    *Once this platform image is created there is rarely a need to delete it.*

 2. Shared

-    The shared base container is the second to get created and is identified by the "s-" prefix on the container name.
+    The shared image is the second to get created and is identified by the "s-" prefix on the image name.

-    `DevLXC::ChefServer#create_base_server` controls the creation of a shared base container.
+    `DevLXC::ChefServer#create_shared_image` controls the creation of a shared image.

     Chef packages that are common to all servers in a Chef cluster, such as chef-server-core, opscode-reporting, opscode-push-jobs-server and chef-sync are installed using `dpkg` or `rpm`.